-Notes: Robust standard errors clustered at the individual level in parentheses. p < 0.1, p < 0.05, p < 0.01.
+Notes: Robust standard errors clustered on individual in parentheses. \ p < 0.1, \\ p < 0.05, \\\ p < 0.01.

 Pre- and post-task expectations are positively correlated with the behavioral reference point estimate.
 We did not find a correlation between the reference point estimated from behavior and the reservation wage, 1-year salary expectation, and 5-year salary expectation.
 Overall, we conclude that not all financial reference points are correlated.
 However, the closer they are in their economic meaning, the more likely the correlation is to emerge.
 For example, all measures of the reference point related to the lottery choice task are correlated, no matter whether we measure it by eliciting task earnings expectations or by estimating it from behavior on the same task.
-Stated reference points that are not task specific (like income expectations or the reservation wage) correlate with one another but are unlikely to be good proxies for a task-specific behaviorally estimated reference point.
+Stated reference points that are not task specific (like income expectations or the reservation wage) correlate with one another but are unlikely to be good proxies for a task-specific behavioral reference point.